awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

 ## Run the application

 Using the IntelliJ IDE, you can run your application.
-The first time you run the Spring Boot application, you can run the application by clicking the run icon in the Spring Boot main class, as shown in this illustration.
+The first time you run the Spring Boot application, click the run icon in the Spring Boot main class, as shown in this illustration.

 ![AWS Tracking Application](images/runapp.png)